mikecybersec/ESXtract/README.md

 The guide related to this utility is here; https://mikecybersec.notion.site/ESXi-IR-Guide-0ffbcec7272244d6b10dba4f4d16a7c8?pvs=7

 ## Usage
+Note there are 2 modes!

+### Collector Mode - To be ran on ESXi via shell

 1. Upload `esxtract.sh` to a VMware ESXi datastore (for example, using vSphere Client or Datastore Browser).
 2. SSH into the ESXi host or open the ESXi Shell and navigate to the script location (for example, `/vmfs/volumes/datastore1/`).